Celebrate Gudi Padwa Festival in Maharashtra

 - Book the Deccan Odyssey train

 People of Maharashtra wear new and colorful clothes to mark this festival.
 They prepare different types of sweet & ‘prasad’ which is a special food prepared in a unique way.
-It is then offered to God before the household shares it and eats it.
+It is then offered to God before the family members eat them.
 The special preparation is believed by the local people to make them fight diseases faster.
 It is said that the immunity system gets better and stronger after eating this ‘prasad’.

-People of different households also make delicious sweets and deserts on this special festival.
+People of different households also make delicious sweets and desserts at this special festival.
 Some of the most famous sweet dishes are fresh ‘jelebis’ and ‘Shirkhand’ also.
-People savor these sweets with friends, neighbours, and relatives and have a celebration.
+People savor these sweets with friends, neighbors, and relatives and celebrate this festival.

 You may also read related articles: